Vertep in a breath

 Beyond mere artistic mobility, this visit constituted a strong gesture of cultural solidarity: offering a space for breathing room, visibility and cooperation to a school that continues its teaching despite the context of war.

 This project was part of the Season of Ukraine in France, The Journey to Ukraine , organized by the French Institute and the Ukrainian Institute, with the support of the Ministries of Foreign Affairs and Culture of both countries.
-It received financial support from the Lyon Metropolitan Area and the Ukrainian Institute.
+It also received financial support from the Lyon Metropolitan Area and the Ukrainian Institute.

 This encounter helped to strengthen lasting ties between the Ukrainian and French scenes, affirming puppetry as a common language and a space for poetic resistance.